A birth injury is any type of injury to a child during childbirth, usually

 development, damage to the brain before or after birth, a stroke in utero,

-to cerebral palsy.
-Injury to the brain during a forceps delivery may cause
+When used incorrectly, injury to the brain during a forceps delivery may

-cerebral palsy as can complicated labor and delivery that causes low oxygen
+cause cerebral palsy as can complicated labor and delivery that causes

 Common Birth Injuries That Cause Cerebral Palsy